dyacob/sera2any/README.md

 # Convert SERA Text Into Ethiopic Output Systems

 ## NOTE
-*This is a archived work last updated in 1996, it is not expected to build out-of-the-box.
+*This is an archived work last updated in 1996, it is not expected to build out-of-the-box.
 Abundant and better quality solutions are available today.*